citp/privacy-policy-historical/s/sh/she/shell.com.md

 ###  How you can contact us

-If you would like to contact Shell.com about our privacy policy, you can do so by emailing the Webmaster at: [webmaster@shell.com](mailto:webmaster@shell.com "webmaster@shell.com")
+If you would like to contact Shell.com about our privacy policy, please use this form to [contact the Shell webmaster](https://web.archive.org/home/forms/footer/contact_us/contact_webmaster/form_webmaster.html "contact the Shell webmaster").